 Guided cycling tours also help you cover a lot of ground, taking you close to the city’s ancient walls and parks in the process.

 Ayutthaya is an easy two-hour drive or train journey from Bangkok.
 One of the most interesting — and, as it was the transport choice of Siam kings, most apt — ways to arrive is by boat on a Bangkok to Ayutthaya cruise.
 You start at Bang Pa In, the 18th-century summer palace of the King of Thailand, a surreal mix of cream neoclassical European architecture and traditional golden, multi-tiered Thai design.

 From here, you board a rice barge and cruise along the Chao Phraya River, passing the Catholic church spires of an old Portuguese village.

 Three rivers encircle Ayutthaya, effectively making it an island.
 Foreign merchants and traders weren’t allowed to settle there, so little satellite villages popped up to house Japanese, Chinese and French immigrants.
 You can peer out across the settlements as you get closer to Ayutthaya, before disembarking to explore.

 Generally, the best time to go to Ayutthaya is between November and early April, when it stays relatively dry.
 Temperatures hover at around 29°C (84°F) year-round, with the coolest months being December and January (although they rarely dip below 20°C, 68°F).

 Suggested itineraries featuring Ayutthaya

-This sample itinerary will give you an idea of what is possible when you travel in Ayutthaya, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Ayutthaya, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.